dstrctrng/vagrant-shell/README.md

 ## Usage

-I don't know how to instal vagrant-shell as a plugin, so this repo uses bundler and cached gems.
-Requires ruby 1.9.3 (vagrant).
+I don't know how to install vagrant-shell as a plugin, so this repo uses bundler and cached gems.

-Run make to bundle gems, pull the ubuntu image, and install the demo vagrant
+Run make to bundle gems and install the demo vagrant box:
-box:

     make